Teams Phone Connector SIP Trunk Configuration Step-By-Step Guide

 - Restore Trunk: To activate the trunk again.
 Once restored, the trunk profile will show in the active Trunk Profiles table mentioned above.

-- Edit: This is to make modify the trunk profile definitions.
+- Edit: This is to modify the trunk profile definitions.
 For a refresher on the meaning of each field

 Users